 The Company's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in the Company's focus sectors.
-The Company's business is particularly dependent on the market for equity offerings by companies in the Metals & Mining, Energy, Technology, Real Estate, Sustainability, Healthcare & Life Sciences, Consumer & Retail, Infrastructure, Financials and Private Equity sectors, as well as various regional focus sectors.
+The Company's business is particularly dependent on the market for equity offerings by companies in Healthcare & Life Sciences, Technology, Industrials, Financials, Metals & Mining, Diversified, Consumer & Retail, Real Estate and Sustainability.
 These markets have historically experienced significant volatility, not only in the number and size of equity offerings, but also in the aftermarket trading volume and prices of newly issued securities.